Nirupama1009/smart-grocery-list-generator/README.md

 - chat_log.txt – Stores the history of conversations
 - README.md – Project overview and instructions

-## this is a part of Final Project:
+## This is a part of Final Project:

   This is Mini Project 1 in a collection of emotion-based automation tools, which will be combined into a final AI-powered Emotion Dashboard for daily life task automation.